 Here are some more ways you can protect those precious vocal cords from damage and strain.

 - Avoid speaking and shouting loudly where necessary.
 This causes the vocal chords to squeeze together, creating trauma.
 The same happens when you whisper!

 - Keep your vocals hydrated.
 Drinking two litres of water a day is what is recommended.
-Two hours before performing it’s important to drink plenty of fluid to lubricate the vocal chords in order to protect your vocals.
-Keep the fluids at room temperature if possible, icy cold water or boiling hot tea aren’t what you want to be dousing your vocal chords with.
+Two hours before performing it’s important to drink plenty of fluid to lubricate the vocal cords in order to protect your vocals.
+Keep the fluids at room temperature if possible, icy cold water or boiling hot team isn’t what you want to be dousing your vocal cords with.

 - No smoking!

 - Avoid coffee and alcohol!
-Anything with caffeine is a diuretic which dehydrates the vocal chords!
+Anything with caffeine is a diuretic which dehydrates the vocal cords !